 Claude Has a Massive Context Window

-Claude can reference up to 200,000 tokens (~150,000 words) of context when generating text.
-This means it can remember enormous portions of text when writing.
+Depending on the model, Claude can reference up to 200,000 tokens — and in some cases up to 1 million tokens — allowing it to handle extremely long documents and conversations.
 While this isn't as big of an advantage as it used to be, it's still a giant context window.

 With more context, Claude is able to do a number of things that are useful for authors, including summarizing a book or what happens to a character in a book (good for developing a story bible), develop marketing material from your book, and remember past chapters as you are writing.